Charles Manson: Cultural impact

 In June 1970, Rolling Stone made Manson their cover story.
 Bernardine Dohrn of the Weather Underground reportedly said of the Tate murders: "Dig it, first they killed those pigs, then they ate dinner in the same room with them, then they even shoved a fork into the pig Tate's stomach!
 Wild!"
 Manson fanatic James Mason claimed to be acting on a suggestion from Charles Manson based on his interpretation of something Manson said in a televised interview, when Mason founded the Universal Order, a neo-Nazi group that has influenced other movements such as the terrorist group the Atomwaffen Division.
 Bugliosi quoted a BBC employee's assertion that a "neo-Manson cult" existed in Europe, represented by approximately 70 rock bands playing songs by Manson and "songs in support of him".

-The names of the Star Wars characters Luke Skywalker and his father Anakin Skywalker were influenced by Manson's reputation.
+The original surnames of the Star Wars characters Luke Skywalker and his father Anakin Skywalker were revised in light of Manson's reputation in the 1970s.
 Written between January 1973 and March 1976, screenplays for Star Wars (1977) had used the names Luke and Annikin Starkiller, but after production of the movie began, George Lucas changed the surname to Skywalker.
 In 2007, Lucas explained "[he] felt a lot of people [on set] were confusing him with someone like Charles Manson.
 It had very unpleasant connotations." — Starkiller could be misconstrued as "celebrity killer" in a time when coverage on Manson was renewed following Fromme's attempted assassination of Gerald Ford, and Hollywood productions incorporated increased themes of sexual violence and gore following the sensationalizing of the Tate–LaBianca murders.